Build a superior outbound sales strategy with HubSpot and Salesforce

 For years, outbound earned itself a lousy reputation, and fair enough.
 Pushy cold calls and spray-and-pray email blasts annoyed just about everyone.

-But outbound done right, in other words, rooted in relevance and enabled by the right systems, still converts.
+But outbound done right (rooted in relevance and enabled by the right systems) still converts.

 The tools matter.

-Salesforce remains the CRM of record for most sales organizations, while HubSpot Sales Hub adds a layer of enablement and orchestration that Salesforce doesn’t natively offer.
+Salesforce remains the CRM of record for most sales organizations, while HubSpot Sales Hub adds a layer of enablement and orchestration that Salesforce does not natively offer.

-But tools alone won’t fix an outdated approach.
+But tools alone will not fix an outdated approach.

-To make outbound work in 2025, you need a strategy that starts with the buyer’s objectives, not your pipeline goals
+To make outbound work in 2026, you need a strategy that starts with the buyer’s objectives, not your pipeline goals.

 Strategy first: objectives-based outbound